asmogo/nws/README.md

 docker compose up -d --build
 ```

-This will start an example setup, including the entry node, exit node, and a backend service.
+This will start an example environment, including the entry node, exit node, and a backend service.

 You can run the following commands to receive your nprofiles: